 Compensation is often paid in a lump sum rather than instalments and so bear in mind that the tribunal may deduct money to ensure that this does not result in profit.

 You can also claim compensation for loss of state and occupational pension rights.
 Pension Loss is difficult to quantify, and the tribunal uses a specific guide (the presidential guidance) to assess how much to award.

 Once the tribunal has established how much financial compensation you may reasonably be entitled to, they will then consider whether any uplifts (additions) or deductions should be made to this amount.

 In certain circumstances the tribunal may increase or add an ‘uplift’ to the financial award.
 This is generally where the employer has unreasonably failed to follow the ACAS Code of Practice.
-If the tribunal thinks it is fair to increase the amount of compensation due to a breach of the ACAS code it can do so by no more than 25%.
+If the tribunal thinks it is fair to increase the amount of compensation due to a breach of the Acas Code of Practice on disciplinary and grievance procedures it can do so by no more than 25%.

 The tribunal may also reduce the compensatory award to reflect the chance that you would have been dismissed in any event anyway.
 They will determine a % chance that your employer (not a hypothetical reasonable employer) would have dismissed you for another reason.

 For example, the court could find that there was a 100% chance of you being dismissed within the year as your employer was closing down your place of work and making everyone there redundant.